nmdMnk/ThreepeatAnimTools/README.md

-# Threepeat Anim Tools (TATools - Like tattoo with an "LS" on the end)
+# Threepeat Anim Tools (TATools - Like tattoo and rhymes with pools)

 This repository contains Unreal 5.4+ curve editor filters and a heavily-modified MetaHuman character picker that works for both Metahuman and UE5-Mannequin-based control rigs.